 Akron Children’s pediatric sedation services are provided by a team of physicians and nurses who specialize in the sedation of children.
 Sedation is a medicine that makes children more relaxed and safe during medical procedures that may be stressful, painful or require a child to hold still.
 For painful procedures, the sedation team will offer medicine (analgesia) to help dull the pain.
 Depending on the level of sedation, a child may be drowsy, relaxed and able to talk, or deeply asleep but able to breathe on his own.
 Read More...

+Sedation is a safe way to keep children comfortable during a short, painful procedure or a long test that requires them to stay perfectly still.
 Our pediatric sedation team considers your child's age, medical condition and the procedure required to determine whether sedation is necessary.
 Tests and procedures where pediatric sedation may be appropriate include, but are not limited to:

 What to expect when coming to Akron Children's